 - Cosmetic use.
-Things like anti-wrinkle, hair removal, and hair growth products. - Non-List dietary supplements.
+Things like anti-wrinkle, hair removal, and hair growth products. - Non-formulary dietary supplements.
 Things like vitamins, herbals, etc. - Infertility.
 To help women get pregnant. - Pigmenting / De-pigmenting.
 To change skin color - Sexual performance/dysfunction.
-Viagra, Cialis, Levitra etc. - Weight loss - Investigational or experimental care - Prescription drugs not approved by the FDA for any disease. - Travel vaccines recommended by the CDC only for travel outside of the United States.
-Covered vaccines are listed in the benefit table.
+Viagra, Cialis, Levitra etc. - Weight loss - Investigational or experimental care - Prescription drugs not approved by the Food and Drug Administration (FDA) for any disease. - Travel vaccines recommended by the Centers for Disease Control and Prevention (CDC) only for travel outside of the United States.
+Covered vaccines are listed in the formulary.